 - (1.)
 Council may introduce various metering equipment and may encourage consumers to convert to a system, which is preferred by Council when Council considers this to be beneficial to its functioning and operations. - (2.)
 Council's preferred metering system to measure electricity is the prepayment electricity metering system for domestic consumers and for certain businesses. - (3.)
+Electricity consumption is measured with credit and prepayment electricity meters.
-Electricity and water consumption is measured with credit and prepayment electricity and water meters. - (4.)
-The following applies to the reading of credit meters: - - (a) Credit electricity and water meters are read at in cycles of approximately 30 days. - (b) If for any reason the credit electricity and water meters cannot be read, Council will render an account based on estimated consumption. - (c) The account based on estimated consumption will be adjusted in the subsequent account based on the actual consumption. - (d) The consumer is responsible to ensure access to metering equipment for the purpose of obtaining meter readings for billing purposes. - (e) Consumers can for reasons of non-accessibility to their properties by meter readers, provide Council monthly with meter readings for billing purposes, provided that an audit reading can be obtained by Council once every six months and provided that

-- a final reading can be obtained should the consumer vacate the property. - (f) If any calculation, reading or metering error is discovered in respect of any account rendered to a consumer - - (i) the error shall be corrected in subsequent account, - (ii) any such correction shall only apply in respect of account for a period of three years preceding the date on which the error in the account was discovered, - (iii) the correction shall be based on the tariffs applicable during the period, and - (iv) the application of this section shall not prevent a consumer from claiming overpayment for any longer period where the consumer is able to provide the claim in the court of law. - (g) When a consumer vacates a property and a final reading of The meter is not possible, an estimation of the consumption may be made and the final account rendered accordingly. - (5.)
-The following applies to prepayment metering: - - (a) Prepayment electricity and water are purchased at prepayment vending points for consumption after the date of purchase. - (b) Amounts tendered for the purchase of prepayment electricity and water will not be refunded after the prepayment meter token has been produced. - (c) On request of the consumer copies of the previous prepayment meter tokens will be produced. - (d) Credits remaining in the prepayment meter will not be refunded when a premises is vacated by a consumer. - (e) Council shall not be liable for the reinstatement of credit in prepayment meter lost due to tampering with, or the incorrect use or the abuse of prepayment meters. - (f) Council will apply all the debt collection functions available on the prepayment system to collect all arrear debt on the account of the debtor. - (g) Council will appoint vendors for the sale of prepayment electricity and does not guarantee the continued operation of any vendor. - (6.)
-The following applies to water leaks that are found on properties: - - (a) Water leaks in the reticulation system on a property and after the water meter is the responsibility of the owner of the property. - (b) The position mentioned in (6)(a) above van be changed by a Council resolution to solve a water management problem in a certain area or areas. - (c) When a water leak is discovered on a property which resulted in excessive water charges on the account of the consumer, the consumer will be entitled to a water leak rebate if:-
+- (4.)
+The following applies to the reading of credit meters: - - (a) Credit electricity meters are read at in cycles of approximately 30 days. - (b) If for any reason the credit electricity meters cannot be read, Council will render an account based on estimated consumption. - (c) The account based on estimated consumption will be adjusted in the subsequent account based on the actual consumption. - (d) The consumer is responsible to ensure access to metering equipment for the purpose of obtaining meter readings for billing purposes. - (e) Consumers can for reasons of non-accessibility to their properties by meter readers, provide Council monthly with meter readings for billing purposes, provided that an audit reading can be obtained by Council once every six months and provided that a final reading can be obtained should the consumer vacate the property. - (f) If any calculation, reading or metering error is discovered in respect of any account rendered to a consumer - (i) the error shall be corrected in subsequent account, - (ii) any such correction shall only apply in respect of account for a period of three years preceding the date on which the error in the account was discovered, - (iii) the correction shall be based on the tariffs applicable during the period, and - (iv) the application of this section shall not prevent a consumer from claiming overpayment for any longer period where the consumer is able to provide the claim in the court of law. - (g) When a consumer vacates a property and a final reading of The meter is not possible, an estimation of the consumption may be made and the final account rendered accordingly. - (5.)
+The following applies to prepayment metering: - - (a) Prepayment electricity are purchased at prepayment vending points for consumption after the date of purchase. - (b) Amounts tendered for the purchase of prepayment electricity will not be refunded after the prepayment meter token has been produced. - (c) On request of the consumer copies of the previous prepayment meter tokens will be produced. - (d) Credits remaining in the prepayment meter will not be refunded when a premises is vacated by a consumer. - (e) Council shall not be liable for the reinstatement of credit in prepayment meter lost due to tampering with, or the incorrect use or the abuse of prepayment meters.

+- (f) Council will apply all the debt collection functions available on the prepayment system to collect all arrear debt on the account of the debtor. - (g) Council will appoint vendors for the sale of prepayment electricity and does not guarantee the continued operation of any vendor. - (d) The cost of the repairs shall be for the account of the consumer.